creynaud/hands-on-django-doc/source/deploy_to_heroku.rst

 How is this going to work?
 --------------------------

-Here is how our notes web app will run on Heroku:
+Here is how the notes web app will run on Heroku:

-* We are going to push our web app git local repository to a remote heroku origin
+* We are going to push the web app git local repository to a remote heroku repository.
 * After the push, Heroku will download our app requirements, build the app and create a "slug".
 A "slug" is a snapshot of our app that can be easily deployed on a Heroku "dyno".
 A Heroku "dyno" can be seen as a small Virtual Machine with an ephemeral file system.
 To scale the app up or down, one can add/remove "dynos".
 * An instance of the note app that runs on a "dyno" is stateless.
 Sessions are tracked in the database, not inside the "dyno" itself.
 * The Postgresql database can be provided by Heroku via an add-on: https://addons.heroku.com/